Benefits of a CAEP Program

 - Be in good health

-The J1 visa is intended for you to come to the United States to gain exposure to U.S. culture and to receive hands-on experience in U.S. business practices in your chosen occupational field.
-CAEP has programs for a minimum of 3 months and a maximum of 18 (depending on the program).
-You are will be able to earn money while training at a pre-determined placement in the United States.
+A Cultural Exchange allows you to enter the United States for a minimum of 3 months and a maximum of 12 (depending on the program) to learn by working.
+You are allowed to earn money while training at a pre-determined placement in the United States.

-- Applicants must be 18-28 (21-35 for enology applicants), have conversational English skills, and hold a related degree and/or have 5-years experience in their requested field.
+- Applicants must be 18-28 (21-35 for enology applicants), have conversational English skills, and hold a related degree/certificate or have 5-years experience in their requested field.

 - Visa application is coordinated by CAEP.